Don't Torture a Duckling

-Don't Torture a Duckling (Non si sevizia un paperino) is a 1972 Italian giallo film directed by Lucio Fulci, starring Florinda Bolkan, Tomas Milian and Barbara Bouchet.
+Don't Torture a Duckling (Non si sevizia un paperino) is a 1972 Italian giallo film directed and co-written by Lucio Fulci, and starring Florinda Bolkan, Barbara Bouchet, Tomas Milian, Irene Papas, Marc Porel and Georges Wilson.
 The plot follows a journalist investigating a series of child murders in an insular Italian village whose residents are riddled with superstition and mistrust.
 The film's score was composed by Riz Ortolani and features vocals by Ornella Vanoni.

-Released in September 1972, the film is significant within Fulci's filmography as it is one of the first in which he began using gore effects, something he would continue to do in his later films.
+Released on 29 September 1972, the film is significant within Fulci's filmography as it is one of the first in which he began using gore effects, something he would continue to do in his later films.
 The film has also been noted by critics for its commentary on sexuality in the Catholic Church.
+Fulci himself considered this to be his best film.

 Plot

 In Accendura, a small village in Basilicata, Italy, three boys—Bruno, Michele and Tonino—engage in mischief.
 They catch and taunt Giuseppe Barra, a local simpleton, while he is spying on two locals engaged with visiting prostitutes.
 Meanwhile, in the hills surrounding the village, Maciara, a reclusive Gypsy witch, conducts black magic ceremonies, first by digging up the skeletal remains of an infant and then plunging pins through the heads of three clay dolls.

 When Bruno goes missing, reporters from all over the country converge on the village.
 Amid local hysteria, Giuseppe is arrested when he picks up a ransom he demanded from Bruno's parents for the boy's return.
 While he leads the police to Bruno's buried body, he insists he only discovered the body and only phoned the parents in a feeble attempt to extract the surprisingly small ransom.
 When Tonino's body is found, the police realize that Giuseppe is innocent.
 A few nights later, during a raging thunderstorm, Michele sneaks out of his house to meet with someone he speaks to over the phone, and he too is murdered by an unseen assailant; his body is found the following morning.

 Andrea Martelli, a journalist from Rome, meets and befriends Patrizia, whom he recognizes as a former newspaper reporter from Milan.
 Patrizia is living at her father's house in the village as she is lying low after a drug scandal.
 The villagers ostracize Patrizia because of her big-city ways, perceived lack of morality and modern dress style.
 She also has various seemingly sinister interactions with several children from the town, including Michele, whom she seductively teases, then rejects, while nude.
 Andrea also meets with the amiable local priest, Don Alberto Avallone, and his reserved mother, Aurelia.
 Alberto runs a boys' group at the church, which the victims belonged to, and is respected in the area.